 Whether you’ve been growing your brows out for years (like this child of the 80s/90s has) – or you’re a beginner…this process will work.
 So don’t fret if you see my video and think “her brows are thick what does she know”…just use the same techniques and you will get a natural-looking refined brow.
 Using a pencil to draw in tiny hairs in very sparse areas, then filling in with powder.

-I’ve done this process on thousands of women in person and each one is always amazed at how their face instantly looks lifted, their eyes look brighter and they look youthful.
+I’ve done this process on hundreds of women in person and each one is always amazed at how their face instantly looks lifted, their eyes look brighter and they look youthful.
 Give this a shot and let me know in the comments how it goes or if you have any questions.